Abhishek6394/Custom-login-template/README.txt

 == Changelog ==

 = 1.0.0 =
-* Initial release of the Login Template Plugin.
+* Initial release of the Custom Login Template.
 * Users can select and apply login page templates from the WordPress admin.

 == Screenshots ==